Hwettstein/se_project_spots/README.md

 - A custom form
 - Hover states
 - Compatibility and flexability with different sized screens
+- A modal to edit and submut individual profile information
+- Cards are contained in an array using JavaScript instead of being hard coded into the HTML

 ## Plans on improving the project